 Role-plays can be daunting, but you can boost your competence and confidence quickly with the right guidance:

 - Check out our Role-Play Masterclass, Role-Play Success Guide and Role-Play Podcast for much more help in this area.

 The interview and/or presentation

 The last exercise of the IBM assessment centre depends on the role that you have applied for.
 (Your joining instructions will make this part clear.)

 If you have to do a presentation you’ll have been given your topic in advance, allowing you to research and prepare beforehand.
 You should read our success guide for assessment centre presentations.

-The interview will be with the hiring manager and will be CV-based.
+The final interview will be with the hiring manager and will be CV-based.
 You need to base all elements of your communication posture on IBM’s core value competencies: